-I easily fall asleep each night, but I usually wake at some point between 2:30 and 3:30.
+I easily fall asleep each night, but I usually wake at some point between 2:30 and 3:30 am.
 On a good night I can fall back asleep right away or after a few minutes; on a bad night I can be up for hours.

 Disclaimer: I am not a doctor or a sleep expert, so please don't take any of this as medical advice.
 I'm just sharing what has worked for me.
-I'm focusing on natural solutions in this post, but medication can be an option if you're having serious sleep issues, so please contact a doctor if you're dealing with major insomnia or sleep troubles.
+I'm focusing on natural sleep solutions in this post, but medication can be an option if you're having serious sleep issues, so please contact a doctor if you're dealing with major insomnia or sleep problems.

-My Top 3 Insomnia Causes:
+3 Insomnia Causes:

 I also realized that a lot of my sleep problems began after I had my IUD removed.
 Because that happened at the same time that we were planning a cross-country move, I attributed my worsened sleep to stress, but I think it was the reduction in estrogen that happened after my IUD removal that was also to blame.
-If you want to learn more about female hormones and sleep, this article talks about the hormone issue in more depth.
+(Read about female hormones and their effect on sleep).

-Stress.
 This probably isn't news to anyone, but stress is also a major sleep disrupter.
 The times when we were planning moves or dealing with major decisions or worries were by far some of the worst nights of sleep I ever had.
 When I would wake up at night, my brain would just spin endlessly about all of the things I needed to do and decisions I needed to make, and I found it impossible to go back to sleep.

-My Tips for Better Sleep (Naturally)
+15 Tips for Better Sleep (Naturally):